Thank you for visiting our website; we are delighted that you have shown interest in our training.

 Every member of the group contributes to the learning experience and knowledge base of the whole group.
 We encourage people to share commonalities and differences and expect learners to be able to accommodate diversity.

 The majority of courses take place in East Sussex (near Lewes).
 We are running Foundation course in Yorkshire and Scotland in Spring 2020.
-We will be running a second course in Yorkshire in Autumn 2020, as well as a course in the South West during the Autumn 2020.
-However, due to our current training resource, learners who wish to progress to Parts II and III of the training must be prepared to travel to East Sussex to do so.
+We may be running a second course in Yorkshire in Autumn 2020, as well as a course in the South West.
+Due to our current training resource, learners who wish to progress to Parts II and III of the training must be prepared to travel to East Sussex to do so.

 The courses are not residential and include tea, coffee and biscuits but not lunch (some of our venues have kitchens where simple lunches can be prepared).
 There is a wide range of accommodation available locally (YHA, bed and breakfast or hotels) and we provide links to appropriate websites when we send enrolmnet information.

 The courses are not offered by distance learning.
 They are based on our person-centred approach and the emphasise experiential learning, sharing and personal development, which we have adapted to an on-line format.

 The costs were reviewed in January 2019 and currently are: